rusty-bits/OC-tool/Docs/tool-changelog.md

+## VER 3.3(250220)
+- **added add item command to config.plist editor**
+Can now add field of type bool, data, integer or string into plist by pressing a.
+The new field will be inserted before the currently highlightd item.

+Can now add new Driver from pulldown list by pressing

+Pulldown list to add Kexts and Tools should be coming soon

+- **added rename command to config.plist editor**
+Can now rename the key of the highlighted item by pressing n

 ## VER 3.3(220220)
 - **added delete field/section to config.plist editor**
 While in config.plist editor mode, pressing d 2 times will delete the highlighted field or section.